m-gamao/health-dashboard2/README.md

 6. Connect the Edit button to the Appointments Settings page.

 *Appointments Calendar*:
+*Story:* The User can see which days of the calendar have appointments scheduled and edit the appointment or change the status to completed, missed, or cancelled.
+This then gets logged in the database.
 1. Add container for the Appointments Calendar section.
 2. Add header and logo in a separate container.
 3. Add edit button and functionality to #2.